TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 Lets say you prefer HDR metadata

-Then we would use the following order.
+Then we would use the following order:

 --8<-- "includes/cf/hdr-metadata.md"